barbarer/py4e-int/_sources/objects/Exercises.rst

   :answer_c: Sally Louise
   :answer_d: person1
   :correct: a
-  :feedback_a: This prints the 'name' of the person1 instance.
+  :feedback_a: This prints the value of the name attribute for person1.
   :feedback_b: 'Louise' is the 'name' of person2 but we are calling the person1 instance.
-  :feedback_c: person1 and person2 are two different instances.
+  :feedback_c: It only prints the value of name for one instance.
   :feedback_d: The output is not the name of the instance.

-  What is the output of the following code?
+  What does the following code output?
   ::

     class People():